-909AB PATTERNS OF CONTEMPORARY ENGLISH 3 UNITS Not Applicable to the Associate degree
+909AB PATTERNS OF CONTEMPORARY ENGLISH 3 UNITS

 Prerequisite: ENGL 908B with a grade of "C" or better.

 Courses must be taken in sequence.
+Lecture: Minimum 48 hours per semester

 Study of the basic patterns of standard written English for the student whose cultural background has not provided him or her with the necessary skills to write standard English.